 Repeat all of the above steps for each subsequent string to fully restring your guitar.

 Final Thoughts on Restringing a Guitar with Locking Tuners

 You’ll notice that even for first timers, the procedure for changing strings on a guitar with locking tuners is not only easier, but much faster than it would be with standard tuners.
-An upgrade to locking tuners is genuinely one of the best modifications you can make to any guitar – not only are changes faster, but tuning stability is vastly improved, and some even claim that the overall tone and sustain of their guitar is better due to the enhanced contact and connection with the guitar, and also the additional weight in the headstock.
+An upgrade to locking tuners is genuinely one of the best modifications you can make to any guitar.
+Not only are changes faster, but tuning stability is vastly improved.
+Some even claim that the overall tone and sustain of their guitar is better due to the enhanced contact and connection with the guitar as well also the additional weight in the headstock.